Skip to Main Content Skip to Footer

 • Coccidia

-• Practice good personal hygiene
+• Practicing good hygiene when handling pets

-• Minimize exposure to high-traffic pet areas
+• Limiting access to high-traffic pet areas such as dog parks

-• Clean up pet feces regularly
+• Promptly cleaning up pet waste

 If you’d like to contact us, call us at (770) 483-1551 or request an appointment online.